Young Erne

-Young Erne (1884-1944) was an American boxer from Philadelphia, Pennsylvania.
+Young Erne (1884–1944) was an American boxer from Philadelphia, Pennsylvania.
 In his first 36 fights, he had a record of 28-2-6.

 Career

-Despite never having fought for a world title, he held wins over champions and International Boxing Hall of Fameers such as Harry Lewis, Young Corbett II, Abe Attell, George Lavigne, Jack Britton.
+Despite never having fought for a world title, he held wins over champions and International Boxing Hall of Famers such as Harry Lewis, Young Corbett II, Abe Attell, George Lavigne, Jack Britton.
 While Erne is not enshrined into the International Boxing Hall of Fame, he was inducted into the Philadelphia Boxing Hall of Fame.

 Professional boxing record

 All information in this section is derived from BoxRec, unless otherwise stated.

 Official record

 All newspaper decisions are officially regarded as "no decision" bouts and are not counted in the win/loss/draw column.

 Unofficial record

 Record with the inclusion of newspaper decisions in the win/loss/draw column.